How to Get Priority Pass Lounge Access For Business Travel

 Lounges offer what the terminal lacks: quiet space, solid Wi-Fi, and room to stretch out before a long flight.
 Whether you need to prep for a meeting, hop on a call, or just grab a snack without standing in line, Priority Pass makes a big difference.

-1. Choose the right membership option
+1. Choose the Right Membership Option

 Once you've signed up, you'll receive your digital membership in the app right away, and the physical card will arrive in the mail a week or two later.